leonschwanitz/leonschwanitz/README.md

 ---

-### If you want to work with me, shoot me an email at: leon@28minds.com
+### If you want to work with us, shoot me an email at: leon@28minds.com